Are you wondering how to make money from streaming?

-To put it simply, with your own customized community group, you have much more control.
+To put it simply, with your own customised community group, you have much more control.

 With a community-building platform such as Disciple, you can benefit from the following:

-- Unique branding and style – Your community look and feel is customizable, making it more appealing than traditional social media groups.
+- Unique branding and style – Your community look and feel is customisable, making it more appealing than traditional social media groups.